-In the riparian forests along the Rio Grande at Santa Margarita Ranch and Salineño, we will search for Mexican Duck, Gray Hawk, Ringed and Green kingfishers, Couch's Kingbird, Great Kiskadee, Green

-Jay, and Altamira and Audubon's orioles.
-Though far less predictable, chances do exist for some of the rarer birds of the upper valley, especially Muscovy duck, Red-billed Pigeon, and Hook-billed Kite.
+In the riparian forests along the Rio Grande at Santa Margarita Ranch and Salineño, we will search for Mexican Duck, Gray Hawk, Ringed and Green kingfishers, Couch's Kingbird, Great Kiskadee, Green Jay, and Altamira and Audubon's orioles.
+Though far less predictable, chances do exist for some of the rarer birds of the upper valley, especially Muscovy Duck, Red-billed Pigeon, and Hook-billed Kite.

-The feeders at Salineño are THE place to see both Audubon's and Altamira Orioles, as well as an assortment of South Texas specialties like White-tipped Golden-fronted Dove, Woodpecker, Green Jay, Long-billed Thrasher, and Olive Sparrow.
-During winter, there should also be several wintering species in the mix, including Eastern Phoebe, Blue-headed Vireo, Lincoln's and Whitecrowned sparrows, and Orange-crowned Warbler.
+The feeders at Salineño are THE place to see both Audubon's and Altamira Orioles, as well as an assortment of South Texas specialties like White-Dove, Golden-fronted tipped Woodpecker, Green Jay, Long-billed Thrasher, and Olive Sparrow.
+During winter, there should also be several wintering species in the including Eastern Phoebe, Blueheaded Vireo, Lincoln's and Whitecrowned sparrows, and Orangecrowned Warbler.
 Another target at Salineño is Morelet's Seedeater, a bird whose very limited U.S. range includes scattered locations from Salineño to the upriver communities of Zapata, San Ygnacio, and Laredo.
-With two nights at Zapata, we should have multiple opportunities to search for the seedeater in town where it has been fairly reliable over the years.
+With two nights at Zapata, we should have multiple opportunities to search for the seedeater.
 This very birdy area of the upper Rio Grande Valley provides a wonderful conclusion to our South Texas in Style tour.